JamesHardin02/JamesHardin-Full-Stack-Portfolio/README.md

 - A resume section with my downloadable resume and a list of my proficiencies

 ## Screenshots
-About me section of the portfolio site
+About me section of the portfolio site:

 [portfolio-screenshot](https://user-images.githubusercontent.com/98061516/176742652-cac1c698-3523-430e-a56b-724b6e06df70.png)

 ## Website
 Link to portfolio site: